aldanabae/HCDMaipu/wp-content/plugins/admin-custom-login/readme.txt

 == Screenshots ==

-1. Custom Login Page Preview
+1. Custom Login Page Preview 1
-2. Demo 2
+2. Custom Login Page Preview 2
-3. Demo 3
+3. Custom Login Page Preview 3
-4. Demo 4
+4. Custom Login Page Preview 4
-4. Demo 5
+5. Custom Login Page Preview 5
-5. Social Link Up
+6. http://texasbutter.com Contributed by Shawn McNair
-6. Admin Settings layout
+7. http://texasbutter.com Contributed by Shawn McNair
-7. Admin Settings layout 2
+8. Admin Setting Dashboard

 == Changelog ==

-For more information, see [Weblizar](http://wwww.weblizar.com/)
+For more information, see [Weblizar](http://wwww.weblizar.com/) = 2.5.0 - New: Redirect user after successfull login to custom URL other than admin = 2.4.9.1 - Social icons position bug fixed, Logo fade in bug fixed with background slide show = 2.4.9 - More secure code structure added

-= 2.4.7.1 - Language file updated (some text string was missing in lang file and updated in 2.4.7.1) = 2.4.7 =
+= 2.4.8 - All setting fields are sanitizied, Plugin setting are now more seciure from malicious script = 2.4.7.1 - Language file updated (some text string was missing in lang file and updated in 2.4.7.1) = 2.4.7 =
 * update